 Honey used in the raw form, combined with other foods and drinks, or added in various recipes, effectively helps in the fight with various illnesses including cold and flu.
 My favorite combination during the winter months is green tea with honey.
 Since green tea also has many benefits for the body, drinking it with honey makes your immune system stronger.
-Green tea can be used as an alternative to black tea or coffee, because contains only a small amount of caffeine, but you can find a green tea without caffeine too.
+Green tea can be used as an alternative to black tea or coffee, because it contains only a small amount of caffeine, but you can find green tea without caffeine too.

-8. Kefir – is a fermented milk drink made by a combination of bacteria and yeast that interact with the milk to make a lightly fermented probiotic drink.
+It is a fermented milk drink made by a combination of bacteria and yeast that interact with the milk to make a lightly fermented probiotic drink.
 It can be made from any type of milk, such as goat, sheep, cow, soy, rice or coconut.
 So, even if you can’t tolerate having any dairy or you have a milk allergy, there are types of kefir that are still rich in probiotics and have all healthy benefits but are completely lactose- and dairy-free.
 There are two types of kefir are milk and water kefir.
 Milk kefir is made from cow, sheep or goat milk and also from coconut milk.
-Water kefir is made from sugary water or coconut water, both of which do not contain any dairy, so and lactose intolerant people can drink it.
+Water kefir is made from sugary water or coconut water, both of which do not contain any dairy, so and lactose-intolerant people can drink it.

 This is one of the best probiotic foods with several important probiotic strains, which is where many of the kefir benefits come from.
 It also contains high levels of vitamin B12, calcium, magnesium, vitamin K2, biotin, folate and enzymes.
 Kefir has many benefits to the body – boosts immunity, supports digestion, improves lactose intolerance, heals skin, improves allergies, builds bone strength and more.

-Kefir is widely available and there are many options for where to buy it, but also can be made at home.
+Kefir is widely available and there are many options for where to buy it, but it also can be made at home.
 There are many ways and recipes to use kefir.
 For example, you can use it in smoothies, or just can add fruits, honey, cinnamon and vanilla to it.

 There are two types of fiber: soluble and insoluble.
 Soluble fiber dissolves in water, and it changes as it goes through the digestive tract where it is fermented by bacteria.
-They slow down digestion and absorption of nutrients, helping to maintain low cholesterol and blood sugar levels.
+They slow down the digestion and absorption of nutrients, helping to maintain low cholesterol and blood sugar levels.
 Insoluble fiber does not dissolve in water, and as it goes through the digestive tract, it does not change its form.
 They contribute to a faster passage of food through the stomach and intestines and to prevent the most common digestive disorders such as constipation or diarrhea.

-Both types of fiber are important for the health of the digestive system and thus help maintain good health of the body, including the maintenance of a good immune system.
+Both types of fiber are important for the health of the digestive system and thus help maintain the good health of the body, including the maintenance of a good immune system.
 Both types of fiber are mandatory for daily intake, and the easiest way to do this is by consuming a variety of fiber-rich foods.

 Excellent fiber sources of both types are oats, linseed, fruits, vegetables, barley, whole-wheat flour, wheat bran and nuts.
-Best fiber-rich vegetables are: broccoli, artichokes, spinach, turnips, potatoes, asparagus, tomatoes, cabbage, raw carrots.
-Best fiber-rich fruits are: avocado, apples, pears, bananas, blueberries, strawberries, raspberries, cherries, figs, watermelon.
+Best fiber-rich vegetables are broccoli, artichokes, spinach, turnips, potatoes, asparagus, tomatoes, cabbage, raw carrots.
+Best fiber-rich fruits are avocado, apples, pears, bananas, blueberries, strawberries, raspberries, cherries, figs, watermelon.
 Choose fresh, bright-colored fruits and vegetables, as they are usually richer in nutrients.
-Fruits and vegetables is good to be present daily in your healthy diet, as they contain vitamins, minerals and other important nutrients that the body needs every day.
+Fruits and vegetables are good to be present daily in your healthy diet, as they contain vitamins, minerals and other important nutrients that the body needs every day.
 Other fiber-rich foods such as oats, linseed, wheat bran, and even nuts it’s better to be alternated, because they contain different fiber and nutrients and if they are consumed constantly they can overload the body.

 Usually, I add just sugar and/or walnuts to my oats.
 Linseed is very delicious with yogurt.
 The recommended daily amount for linseed is 1-2 teaspoons.
 It can be added also to salad, juice or to flour for cookies.
 There are two important things about nuts that need to be noted.
 The first is that raw nuts are much more beneficial to the body than roasted nuts.
 It is also very important to note that most raw nuts should be pre-soaked in water for several hours to become easier for the digestive system.
 The time for soaking varies with different types of nuts, usually between 2 and 12 hours.
-For example, almonds and hazelnuts have to soaked for 8 – 12 hours and walnuts for 4-6 hours.
+For example, almonds and hazelnuts have to soak for 8 – 12 hours and walnuts for 4-6 hours.

-In addition, besides the above listed foods, don’t forget to include also mushrooms, peas, onions, oily fish, meat and eggs.
+Besides, the above listed foods, don’t forget to include also mushrooms, peas, onions, oily fish, meat and eggs.

-The best way to keep strong immune system and fight against cold and flu infections is through a healthy diet and natural remedies that boost immune system and help your body cleanse toxins.
+The best way to keep a strong immune system and fight against cold and flu infections is through a healthy diet and natural remedies that boost the immune system and help your body cleanse toxins.